Building spatial world models from sparse transitional episodic memories: Extended Methods

 \subsection{ISOMAP}

 We consider ESWM's population neuron activity at a particular location as the ESWM's activation vector as it infers the missing component of a query transition that either starts or ends at that location.
-For end-state and action predictions (i.e, source state is visible to ESWM), the activation vector is associated with the source state's location, while for start-state prediction (i.e, source state is not visible), we associate the activation with the end state's location.
+For $s_e$ and $a$ predictions (i.e, $s_s$ is visible to ESWM), the activation vector is associated with the $s_s$'s location, while for $s_s$ prediction (i.e, $s_s$ is not visible), we associate the activation with the $s_e$'s location.
 For transformer models, we used the query token after each transformer encoder block as the activation vector, while for multilayer LSTM and Mamba, we used the final hidden state (i.e, the last token from the processed sequence) from the last layer.

-To collect ESWM's activation across all locations in an environment, we task ESWM to do either start-state, action, or end-state prediction for all transitions in the environment conditioned on a memory bank.
+To collect ESWM's activation across all locations in an environment, we task ESWM to do either $s_s$ $a$, or $s_e$ prediction for all transitions in the environment conditioned on a memory bank.
 This process is repeated with multiple memory banks from the same environment until approximately 1,000 activation vectors are collected.
 We then apply ISOMAP using cosine distance and 20–60 neighbors to generate the visualizations.